Allen School Grad Student Housing Information

 What about graduate student dorms? (top)

 UW-managed graduate student dorms and apartments can be found here.
-Historically, rates range from $1300 to $2000 a month depending on the housing configuration (e.g., 1BR, 2BR).
+In June 2024, rates ranged from $1400 to $2200 a month depending on the housing configuration (e.g., 1BR, 2BR).
 Some benefits of on-campus housing are that they are very close to campus, and are furnished.

 Where can I find roommates? (top)